lemonpatwari/laravel-bangladesh-geocode/README.md

 # Bangladesh Geocode

-Division, District and Upazila/Thana,Union data of Bangladesh for Laravel application.
+Division, District, Upazila/Thana and Union data of Bangladesh for Laravel application.
 Migration and seeders are ready.
 Just publish migrations and seeders and then migrate the db and run the seed command.

 ## Do not hesitate to share your thought, create issue or send pull request.